srleslie/srleslie.github.io/_posts/2023-08-27-exploring-arm-debug-architecture.md

 ![Figure 1-5](https://raw.githubusercontent.com/srleslie/srleslie.github.io/master/_posts/assets/2023-08-27-exploring-arm-debug-architecture/1-5.png)

-The external debug memory map provides support for on chip debugging at the hardware level, while in actual on chip debugging, Arm emphasizes another debugging model (different from external debugging), namely self-hosted debugging This model will be discussed separately in the next section, where it will explain its impact on the debug register interface - a third interface, commonly known as the system register interface, is introduced.
+The external debug memory map provides support for on chip debugging at the hardware level, while in actual on chip debugging, Arm emphasizes another debug model (different from external debug), namely self-hosted debug This model will be discussed separately in the next section, where it will explain its impact on the debug register interface - a third interface, commonly known as the system register interface, is introduced.

 System registers are concrete entities that provide Arm architecture functionality and are accessed through specialized instructions.
 The system register interface provides a more convenient path for software debuggers to access debug resources.
 Considering the sensitivity of debug registers, most debug registers with system register interfaces require EL1 or higher privilege levels.
 Therefore, the term 'software debugger' here generally refers to kernel level debug agents, such as Linux gdb.

 ### 1.2 self-hosted debug

-As mentioned earlier, self-hosted debugging is one of the two debugging models defined by the Arm architecture.
+As mentioned earlier, self-hosted debug is one of the two debug models defined by the Arm architecture.
 These two models are not different choices that can be substituted for each other when facing the same requirement, and they are generally considered to be used in different scenarios:

-**External debug** is mainly used in the debugging scenarios of bare metal, for hardware debugging or software bring-up To use external debugging, the chip needs to be connected to a debug probe (JLink/DSTREAM) through IO, and then connected to a Host host to run the development environment on the host as the debugger.
+**External debug** is mainly used in the debugging scenarios of bare metal, for hardware debugging or software bring-up To use external debug, the chip needs to be connected to a debug probe (JLink/DSTREAM) through IO, and then connected to a Host host to run the development environment on the host as the debugger.

 **Self-hosted debug** is mainly used in systems with already deployed OS for software debugging.
 Using self hosted debug eliminates the need to build a connection between the chip and the external, and uses the kernel/exception handler as the debugger.

 Hardware engineers, including myself, are generally more familiar with the former because we are in a relatively 'left' position in the development cycle of a chip.
 When SoC is integrated by OEM, it is highly likely that there will be no JTAG interface left (some development boards may not even have it), so it is necessary for software developers to perform on chip debugging without the help of debug probes.

 It should be noted that the on chip debug mentioned here does not mean that no external devices are needed.
 Arm often uses gdb based remote debugging as an example when introducing self-hosted debug[^7], as shown in the following Figure 1-6.
-In this case, in addition to the debug target being debugged, an additional host is also required to assist in debugging work.
-The most fundamental difference between the two debugging models lies in the different behaviors after a debug event (such as a breakpoint match) is triggered: in the external debug model, the core enters a halt state and hands control to the external debugger, which can obtain the internal state of the core through the DCC register.
+In this case, in addition to the debug target being debugged, an additional host is also required to assist in debug work.
+The most fundamental difference between the two debug models lies in the different behaviors after a debug event (such as a breakpoint match) is triggered: in the external debug model, the core enters a halt state and hands control to the external debugger, which can obtain the internal state of the core through the DCC register.
 In the self hosted debug model, the core will report exceptions and trap them into the corresponding EL level for exception handling.

 ![Figure 1-6](https://raw.githubusercontent.com/srleslie/srleslie.github.io/master/_posts/assets/2023-08-27-exploring-arm-debug-architecture/1-6.png)